AnalyticalGraphicsInc/STKCodeExamples/StkAutomation/Python/StkMetaDataExtractor/README.md

 # STK Metadata Extractor

-This script will read an STK scenario with an instance of STK Engine to extract metadata from that scenario.
+This script will read an STK scenario with an instance of STK Engine to extract metadata from that scenario about each of the objects.
+It will also export a Cesium display summary file.

-As a Code Example, this script should demonstrate how users can iterate through all objects in a scenario and interrogate each object type for information related to that specific type.
+As a Code Example, this script should demonstrate how users can iterate through all objects in a scenario and interrogate each object type for information related to that specific object type.

 This is a work in progress but the goal will be to create a summary file (formatted in XML, JSON or other) to briefly describe the scenario contents.